Gilbert-Linn Street Historic District

 University of Iowa and its hospitals.
 There was also an expansion of the central business district at the same time.
 Both professionals and business owners built houses here.
 The district contains houses for the upper class and the middle class, side by side to each other.
 It was also the place where German and Bohemian immigrant families resided.

 The architectural styles and vernacular house forms found here are representative of those built in the city from the 1860s through the 1930s.
 The Queen Anne and Greek Revival styles are particularly evident.
 Local architect Orville H. Carpenter designed at least eight houses in the district.
-The Emma J. Harvat and Mary E. Stach House (1918) was individually listed on the National Register of Historic Places.
+The Emma J. Harvat and Mary E. Stach House (1918) were individually listed on the National Register of Historic Places.